 You’re going to want to pay attention to whether or not the company you’re choosing is an accredited company.
-One that’s signed to the code of conduct.
 You’ll also want to consider how long the company has been in business for.
 As well as how good of a business record they have.
-There are many South African solar panel installers available for you to choose from.
+There are many Cape Town solar panel installers available for you to choose from.
 Do your research and you will find a professional installer in Johannesburg, Pretoria, Durban and Western Cape at a reasonable price.

 What Standards Does The Solar PV Meet?

-You’re going to want to make sure that any solar panel system you’re considering installing is compliant.
+Make sure that the solar panel system Cape Town you’re considering installing is compliant.
 It must be compliant with the South African and international standards.
 You’re going to want to verify this before your installer begins the installation!

 What Type of Solar Panel Capacity Do You Need?